 Tammy’s sister Samantha Gwilliam told police about the pet cemetery on the Daybell property, which led to the discovery of Tylee and JJ’s bodies.

-Chad and Tammy’s five children have not spoken directly to the media.
-However, Tammy’s family, Chad’s brother Matt and other family members of Chad have issued respective statements following the discovery of the children’s remains.
+Other members of Chad and Tammy’s families have not been as supportive of him.
+Tammy’s family, Chad’s brother Matt and other family members of Chad issued respective statements following the discovery of the children’s remains.

 Friends and associates